Free advice, workshops, and specialist webinars to help farmers and land managers navigate changes.

 Digital training: Build digital confidence and improve your IT skills to better manage the day-to-day running of your farm business.
 This could include making applications and requesting payments for Sustainable Farming Incentive agreements, submitting tax online to HMRC, or promoting a diversified farm using social media, Google or paid online advertising.

-The support is free and available from October 2022 to any farmer or land manager currently in receipt of BPS payments located in Devon, Somerset, Dorset, Cornwall, or the Isles of Scilly.
+The support is free to any farmer or land manager currently in receipt of BPS payments located in Devon, Somerset, Dorset, Cornwall, or the Isles of Scilly.

 For full details of the support and to register on any of the workshops please visit our website - https://businessinfopoint.co.uk/ffr/ or call 0800 592 872.